openhab/openhab-addons/bundles/org.openhab.binding.wemo/README.md

 This channel reports the current power consumption in Watt.
 The internal theoretical accuracy is 5 mW, i.e. three decimals.
 These raw values are reported with high frequency, often multiple updates can occur within a single second.
-For example, the sequence of 40.440 W, 40.500 W and 40.485 W would result in the channel being updated with the rounded values, respectively 40 W, 41 W and 40 W.
+For example, the sequence of 40.440 W, 40.500 W and 40.485 W would result in the channel being updated with values rounded to nearest integer, respectively 40 W, 41 W and 40 W.

 When persisting items linked to this channel, this can result in a significant amount of data being stored.
 To mitigate this issue, a sliding window with a moving average calculation has been introduced.
 This window